Coronavirus Employees' Help

 If TV Licensing believes you're watching 'live TV' or using BBC iPlayer without a licence, enquiry officers may pay you a visit.
 They can't enter your home without permission, but can apply for a search warrant to do so.

-They may also use detection equipment such as vans and hi-tech handheld detectors.
+They may also use detection equipment such as vans and handheld detectors.
 However, TV Licensing won't go into exactly how its detection methods work.
-"We would not want to reveal information useful to potential evaders", it says.
+It says: "We would not want to reveal information useful to potential evaders".

 Your licence doesn't just cover you watching TV at home, but also watching or recording shows as they're being broadcast on TV or using BBC iPlayer, on any of these devices: